cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 Display log files, such as staging, stdout, and stderr, for an application.
 The log files available for an application vary by type.

-To view application-specific logs, use 'cf file'.
+To view the contents of a specific file in the application directory structure, use 'cf file'.

 <div class="command-doc">
   <pre class="terminal">$ cf logs [application name]</pre>